DOC COLOUR’S ZOP ZOO CARD GAME

 *Full explanation of each type of card below

-Category POINTS cards are the most common cards in the black deck.
-They match with category cards (in the white deck) making them worth POINTS.
-There are 36 of these cards in both decks and they display the exact same animal illustration on them.
+They match with Category Cards making them worth POINTS.
+There are 36 of these animal cards in the black deck, and they display the exact same animal illustration on the cards in the white deck.

 REMEMBER: Category Cards (from the white deck) only show an indicated point value on them.
 But Category POINTS Cards (in the black deck) prominently show actual POINTS!